Open Student Television Network: History

 In the fall of 2004, a group of student television station managers met in Cleveland, Ohio, to discuss issues facing student television stations, attempting to program and manage 24/7 schedules with limited financial and production resources.
 Assisted by technology staff from Case Western Reserve University, the students agreed on a national student television network to share and distribute student content worldwide.
 Students representing three television stations were present at the initial meeting: Ohio State's Buckeye TV, Carnegie Mellon University, and Case Western Reserve University's IgniteTV, as well as several members of Case Western Reserve University.

 OSTN created a national collegiate news show anchored at Northwestern University's Medill School of Journalism.
 OSTN News content was available via the Associated Press worldwide network of online video distribution.

 Over the next several years the network grew to over 600 member schools, who carried the network on both campus cable systems as well as via IPTV deployments on college and university web pages.
 In the fall of 2007 an enterprise-level broadcast schedule was implemented, allowing OSTN to schedule particular shows and series for the first time.

-In 2007 Chief architect Prashant Chopra was arrested in a child sex sting and later pleaded guilty to importuning and attempted abduction of a 12 year old girl.